Teaching English In Korea:

 How Easy Is It To Find A Job Teaching English In Korea

-Korea has always been a thriving market for English teachers.
+Korea has always been a thriving market for English teachers to teach English in Asia.
 The country has a long tradition of encouraging its citizens to develop their English-speaking skills.
 The government has several programs aimed at making English more popular and wide-spread in the country.
 Under these programs, teachers and professionals from native English-speaking countries are invited to work in Korean schools and institutes.
 There are also opportunities in the private sector.